Washington, D.C.

 The U.S. Fish and Wildlife Service (FWS) announced that it will begin a comprehensive Endangered Species Act (ESA) status review of the grizzly bear in two specific regions of the lower 48 states.
 The announcement, in today’s Federal Register, follows the agency’s review of three petitions to delist the bear, two of which they say presented “substantial, credible information” that may warrant action.

-“Delisting grizzly bears in the Northern Rockies is premature,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“Delisting grizzly bears in the Northern Rockies is premature,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Equally concerning, delisting would condemn these vitally important animals to the whim of current state politics in Montana, Wyoming and Idaho where they are openly hostile to predator species like grizzly bears.”

 Grizzly bears were once numerous, ranging across North America from California to the Great Plains, and from Mexico up to Alaska.
 Westward expansion, human transformation of the landscape, and fear led to near-eradication of grizzly bears in the continental U.S. When the grizzly bear was listed under the ESA in 1975, the grizzly bear population in the lower 48 states was down to less than 1,000 bears.
 Grizzly bears still occupy less than 6% of their former range in the lower 48.